Coletrane/bikeva.com-race-utils/README.md

 ### Post Raceday (`post_race.py`):

-0. `pipelines#dedup_bikereg_category_merch_column` _For some reason_, BikeReg thinks it's a great idea to
+0. `pipelines#dedup_bikereg_category_merch_column` _For some reason_, BikeReg thinks it's a great
-   combine the Category Entered and Merchandise Ordered columns into one. **Do not use the "All entries for a person on a single row" option when exporting from BikeReg.** We don't care about merchandise in this project, so run this before any script with raw input from BikeReg.
+   idea to combine the Category Entered and Merchandise Ordered columns into one. **Do not use the " All entries for a person on a single row" option when exporting from BikeReg.** We don't care about merchandise in this project, so run this before any script with raw input from BikeReg.
     * __Input:__ BikeReg registration list `.csv` file.
     * __Output:__ registration list `bikereg-deduped.csv` file with no duplicated rider names.
 1. Add walk up registrations to BikeReg for reporting and export the full registration list `.csv`